RichardBrown384/riscos-artworks-js/CONTRIBUTING.md

 about an unusual 1990s vector graphics file format.
 It wasn't developed with end users in mind and there are definitely areas for improvement.
 E.g.,

-* Reworking the library's interface so that it's possible to integrate with other JS vector graphics libraries
+* Reworking the library's interface so that it's possible to integrate with other JavaScript vector graphics libraries
-* Cleaning up the codebase to make it more idiomatically JavaScript
+* Cleaning up the codebase to make the JavaScript idiomatic
 * Cleaning up the codebase to remove the research and development elements
 * Introducing a testing regime
 * Deploying to npm